-This article is inspired by the objects from the C.V.M. collection, which will be presented throughout.
-They are concerning an event, Nos Galan founded by Bernard Baldwin in 1958.
-Some of the objects include a medal, one of many rewarded to competitors, photograph taken throughout the event and a programme including list of some of the teams showing the runners that came from all over the U.K.
+This article is inspired by the objects from the Cynon Valley Museum collection, which will be featured throughout.
+They concern an event, the Nos Galan Race, founded by Bernard Baldwin in 1958.
+Some of the objects include a medal (one of many rewarded to competitors), photographs taken throughout the event and a programme including a list of some of the teams showing the runners that participated from all over the U.K.

-Caerleon Teacher Training College was his next move, while spending 3 years there he competed for the Senior Wales Team at the International Cross-Country Championships in France.
+Caerleon Teacher Training College was his next move and while spending three years there he competed for the Senior Wales Team at the International Cross-Country Championships in France.
 He proved to be an able football player and played for Tynte Rovers, Abercynon and Penrhiwceiber in the Welsh League.

-A few days later a pupil told him about a famous runner who was buried at St Gwynno’s Church, Llanwonno, 3 miles from Mountain Ash.
-Griffith Morgan was the runner but you may know him as Guto Nyth Bran , Nyth Bran being the name of the sheep farm his parents had.
-Bernard heard the tales told about Guto, how he could outrun the sheep, run with the local hunt and even catch foxes by the tail.
-Guto’s prowess as a runner spread and he was challenged to races for remarkable large amounts of prize money.
+A few days later a pupil told him about a famous runner who was buried at St Gwynno’s Church, Llanwonno, three miles from Mountain Ash.
+Griffith Morgan was the runner, but you may know him as Guto Nyth Bran, Nyth Bran being the name of the sheep farm his parents had.
+Bernard heard the tales told about Guto and how he could outrun the sheep, run with the local hunt and even catch foxes by the tail.
+Guto’s prowess as a runner spread and he was challenged to races for remarkably large amounts of prize money.

-Unfortunately, one race was to be his last, he won a 12 mile race for the equivalent of about £60,000 today.
+Unfortunately, it was a 12 mile race which he won for the equivalent of about 60,000 today that proved to be his last.
 The tale goes that his trainer and manager “Sian from the shop” slapped him hard on the back to congratulate him and triggered a fatal heart attack in 1737.

 Bernard hit upon the idea of organising some short street races for the pupils to compete in as a way of commemorating Guto’s name.
 The idea of Nos Galan emerged from a conversation with the 1956 National cross country champion, Ken Norris, at the Merthyr Athletic Club’s Annual Dinner, where Ken was the guest speaker.
-Ken had won the San Paulo Midnight Race that year, they became good friends and idea began to form with Bernard.
+Ken had won the San Paulo Midnight Race that year and the pair became good friends; as a result, ideas began to form between the two.

 In the summer of 1958, Bernard was press officer for the Empire and Commonwealth Games in Cardiff and Bernard finalised his plan for Mountain Ash.
-For December 31st 1958 he organised 2 events 100 yards sprint down the main street of Mountain Ash and the run starting near midnight in 1958 and ending in the new year, 1959.
+For December 31st 1958 he organized 2 events: a 100 yards sprint down the main street of Mountain Ash and the run starting near midnight in 1958 and ending in the new year, 1959.

-Bernard was a persuasive man as the competitors list for the sprint read like a who’s who of British athletics; Peter Radford bronze medal Rome Olympics won, Dave Segal Fellow international came second and Ron Jones, successful Welsh runner, placed third.
+Bernard was a persuasive man as the competitors’ list for the sprint read like a who’s who of British athletics; Peter Radford bronze medallist for the Rome Olympics won, whilst Dave Segal Fellow international came second and Ron Jones, successful Welsh runner, was placed third.